LA MER "Atelier of Wonder" pop up store opens in Tsim Sha Tsui

-La Mer launched the “Atelier of Wonder” pop-up store in Tsim Sha Tsui on December 5!
-This special pop-up takes consumers on a Christmas journey.
-They can make wishes under the giant Christmas tree, explore La Mer’s products, and enjoy the skin consultations, delicious desserts, and Christmas gifts that La Mer has prepared.
+La Mer officially launched the “Atelier of Wonder” pop-up store in Tsim Sha Tsui on December 5.
+The special pop-up takes consumers on a Christmas journey in which they can enjoy skin consultations, taste delicious desserts, and browse the Christmas gifts that La Mer has prepared.

-Consumers can start their journey by redeeming their reserved tickets at the Jolly Ticket Booth.
-They can then take photos with the giant Christmas tree crafted using stackable La Mer green classic gift boxes and make wishes.
-After that, head to the Enchanted Conveyor Belt to see the secrets behind the brand’s products to win a La Mer Ceramic Diffuser Tag.
+The journey starts at the Jolly Ticket Booth where tickets are redeemed.
+Afterwards, head over to the giant Christmas tree crafted using stackable La Mer green classic gift boxes and decipher the secrets behind the brand’s products at The Enchanted Conveyor Belt to win a La Mer Ceramic Diffuser Tag.

 One unmissable part of the experience is the personalised skincare tips that La Mer experts provide at Christmas Express Lounge.
 Each visitor is given a Wonder Christmas Sock with luxurious gifts inside.
-Afterwards, they can head to Merry Morsel Café to enjoy exquisite desserts designed by Michelin chef Vicky Lau who takes inspiration from La Mer products.
+Head to the Merry Morsel Café afterwards to enjoy exquisite desserts designed by Michelin chef Vicky Lau who takes inspiration from La Mer products.

-This pop-up also helps consumers prepare Christmas gifts.
-Guests with any product purchase are invited to join the Holiday Crafting Studio where they can design ink baubles and decorate mini Christmas trees.
+The pop-up also helps consumers prepare Christmas gifts.
+Guests who have purchased a product are invited to join the Holiday Crafting Studio where they can design ink baubles and decorate mini Christmas trees.
 Don’t worry about wrapping as La Mer offers a holiday wrapping service.
 Finally, don’t forget to print photos at the pop-up to save this moment.

 The best seller this holiday season is CRÈME DE LA MER, priced from $100 HKD/5 Sizes.
 As an ultra-rich cream, CRÈME DE LA MER helps drier skin stay moisturised.
-It is available in the pop-up.
 La Mer handles all the shipping and returns during the season.

 LA MER Atelier of Wonder Pop-Up